Mehdierli/ProgrammingNotes/Angular.md

 * pure pipe
     + Angular executes a pure pipe only when it detects a pure change to the input value.
     + A pure change is either a change to a primitive input value or the object reference

 ## What is a parameterized pipe?
 * A pipe can accept any number of optional parameters

-## What is a bootstrapping module?
-* Every application has at least one Angular module, the root module that you bootstrap to launch the application is called as bootstrapping module.

 ## What is HttpClient and its benefits?
 How do you perform Error handling for HttpClient?
 * HttpClient is an http api based on XMLHttpRequest interface, it enable angular to communicate with backend services.